 The Honors Program is designed to stimulate and challenge students intellectually and to give them exceptional academic and co-curricular opportunities to work at a very high level of accomplishment throughout their undergraduate years.
 The Program is affiliated with the National Collegiate Honors Council.

 Beginning in the second semester of their freshman year, students begin to take a series of at least five courses specially designated as honors.
 Students must have taken two honors-designated courses by the end of the spring semester of their sophomore year and four of the minimum five honors-designated courses by the end of the spring semester of their junior year.
-In the spring semester of their junior year, honors students select a faculty member who agrees to mentor them the following year in researching and completing their Senior Honors Project.
-The project begins with an Independent Study (1 unit) in the senior fall semester and culminates in a public poster presentation of the students’ research in late April of their last semester on campus.
+As juniors, honors students select a faculty member who agrees to mentor them in research.
+The Senior Honors Project culminates in a public poster presentation of the students’ research in late April of their senior year.
 Students work closely with the faculty mentor on projects ranging from traditional research papers to a variety of individually crafted projects in the arts and sciences.

-For additional information about Honors at Wagner, please explore the other links on this page and/or email Dr. Horst Onken, Department of Biological Sciences, at firstname.lastname@example.org.
+For additional information about Honors at Wagner, please explore the other links on this page and/or email Dr. Amy Eshleman, Department of Psychology, at firstname.lastname@example.org or Dr. Nick Richardson, Department of Chemistry and Physics, at email@example.com.